RaspAP/raspap-tools/README.md

 ```
 Follow the instructions.

-## Configure Raspian, install drivers and start the RaspAP installer
+## Configure Rasperry Pi OS, install drivers and start the RaspAP installer
-The script `install_raspap_ram_wlan.sh` configures Raspian for a (nearly) read-only operation, allows to install additional Wifi driver modules and starts the RaspAP installer ( https://install.raspap.com ).
-See details about the Raspian configuration and driver installation below.
+The script `install_raspap_ram_wlan.sh` configures Rasperyy Pi OS for a (nearly) read-only operation, allows to install additional Wifi drivers and starts the RaspAP installer ( https://install.raspap.com ).
+See details about the Raspberry Pi OS configuration and driver installation below.

 ## Install missing WLAN driver modules
-A standard nuisance of Raspian is, that drivers for a lot of WLAN devices are missing.
-This is especially true for Realtek based devices.
+A standard nuisance of Rasperry Pi OS is, that drivers for a lot of WLAN devices are missing.
+This is especially true for newer Realtek based devices.

+### Compile and install drivers from source
+If you prefer to compile drivers from scratch, the script `install_wlan_drivers.sh` extracts the source for two very common drivers from Github.
+The source is compiled and the installation done via DKMS.
+This ensures, that the driver is automatically recompiled, when the kernel version is changing.
+Depending on the raspberry pi version, this can take a long time.

 ### Precompiled driver modules
-The webpage http://downloads.fars-robotics.net by MrEngman provides a lot of pre-compiled WLAN driver modules for different Raspian kernel versions.
+The webpage http://downloads.fars-robotics.net by MrEngman provides a lot of pre-compiled WLAN driver modules for different Raspberry Pi OS kernel versions.
 In order to install multiple drivers in one go, the script `install_wlan_driver_modules.sh` provides a wrapper for the install script http://downloads.fars-robotics.net/wifi-drivers/install-wifi.
 The script asks to plug in one device at a time and starts the `install-wifi` script.
 You might have to rerun the installation, when a kernel update is done.

-### Alternative: Compile and install drivers
-If you prefer to compile drivers from scratch, the script `install_wlan_drivers_8812au_88x2bu.sh` extracts the source for two very common drivers (Realtek 8812au and 88x2bu) from Github.
-The source is compiled and the installation done via DKMS.
-This ensures, that the driver is automatically recompiled, when the kernel version is changing.
-Depending on the raspberry pi version, this can take a long time.

-## Raspian with substantially reduced SD-Card write access
+## Raspberry Pi OS with substantially reduced SD-Card write access
 Utilizing a Raspberry PI as an access point, requires a reliable operation over a long period of time.
 Switching the Raspberry PI off without a regular shutdown procedure might lead to a damaged system.
 Writing lots of logging and temporary data to the SD-card will shorten the lifetime of the system.

 Moving logging and temporary data to a RAM based files system can minimize the risk and extend the lifetime of the SD-card substantially.